-The whole council works to create a county where people lead healthy, purposeful, self-supporting lives, and so helps to prevent and reduce care and support needs.
+The whole council and our partners in the county work to create a place where people lead healthy, purposeful, self-supporting lives, and so help to prevent and reduce care and support needs.

 People who need care and support will have the same opportunities for a good quality of life as people who do not.